MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 Once you confirm prerequisites are met, ensure your network environment is properly configured to support the streamlined connectivity method.
 Follow the steps outlined in [Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

-Defender for Endpoint service URLs consolidated under simplified domain the should no longer be required for connectivity.
+Defender for Endpoint service URLs consolidated under simplified domain should no longer be required for connectivity.
 However, some URLs aren't included in the consolidation.

 Streamlined connectivity allows you to use the following option to configure cloud connectivity: